 Country information for Hungary - Teacher education for inclusive education

+There has been special education training in Hungary since 1900.
+There have been a number of changes and developments since then.
 In September 2006, bachelor’s and master’s degree programmes in special education studies were introduced.
-Besides bachelor’s and master’s degree programmes, qualifications in special education can now be obtained through postgraduate specialist training courses.
-Until 2011, programmes in special education were organised into seven fields:
+Besides bachelor’s and master’s degree programmes, qualifications in special education can now be obtained through specialist postgraduate training courses.

 - Intellectual and multiple disabilities

 - Hearing impairment